midtown-ai/glossary/_posts/2024-05-14-physical-car.markdown

    1. charge the vehicle/drive battery
    2. install the vehicle/drive battery by connect the RED connector to RED input
    3. use velcro hook to secure the vehicle/drive battery
    4. power on the drive train using the switch on the drive train next to the front left wheel
       * on position = bring button to left
       * off position = bring button to right
       * 2 beep emitted if drive train receive power
+      * <!> drive train emit 2 beeps EACH TIME it is powered on
    5. attach the compute layer using the pins (loop away from tire)
    6. connect the compute module to a power adapter (not the laptop battery yet)
    7. power the compute module by (long) pushing the power button